steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ### Adjusting the Page Tabs

-You need to adjust the current page tabs before adding another.
+You need to adjust the position and size of the current page tabs before adding another.

 1. In the **Macro Page Designer**, go to the **GUI Tree** and navigate to the Page Tabs branch.
 2. Select the LFO 1 group and set the following properties.